 How should I share my COVID-19 vaccination status with the Health Center?

-Documentation of COVID-19 vaccination (or any required vaccinations listed in the Student Health Report) should be uploaded to NEC’s Student Health Portal.
+Documentation of COVID-19 vaccination (or any required vaccinations listed in the Student Health Report) should be uploaded to NEC’s Student Health Portal (go to "document upload", then "immunization record").
 Learn more about how to register for the portal.